adamt-eng/grade-monitor/README.md

 /get-grades student-id:23P0001 password:tHiSiSmYpAsSwOrD
 ```

+---

-### 2. Select Semester
+### :books: Semester Selection

-- After the initial command execution, the bot will send a message with an interactive dropdown menu.

-- Select the semester you want to view grades for from the menu, the current (or latest) semester is selected by default.
+Choose which semester’s grades to view using the dropdown menu.
+By default, the most recent semester is selected.

+---

-### 3. Select Mode
+### :gear: Mode Selection

-The bot provides an option to manage how grades are retrieved:
+Choose between two grade-fetching modes to suit your needs:

-- **Mode 1: Final Grades:** Reduces the number of HTTP requests by retrieving only the final grades.
-Useful during peak times when the faculty servers are under heavy load.
+- **Mode 1 – Final Grades:**
+  Fetches only final grades to reduce HTTP requests.
+Useful during peak times when the faculty servers are already under heavy load.

-- **Mode 2: All Grades:** Retrieves detailed course grades.
-This is the default setting.
+- **Mode 2 – All Grades (Default):**
+  Retrieves all course grades such as final, midterm, activities, etc.

+---

-### 4. Refresh Grades
+### :arrows_counterclockwise: Manual Refresh Options

-To manually refresh and check for updated grades:

-- Click the `Refresh Grades` button.
+- **Refresh Grades Button:**

-- The bot will refresh the grade data based on the current semester and mode selection.
+  Manually refresh the grade data for the selected semester and mode.

+- **Refresh Courses Button:**
+  Force-refresh your course list.
+Useful if you’ve recently registered, dropped, or withdrawn from courses.

+---

-### 5. Update Interval
+### :stopwatch: Custom Update Intervals

-You can customize how often the app fetches your grades using the `/update-interval` command.
-This command allows you to set:
+Adjust how often the app checks for grade updates using the `/update-interval` command.
+You can configure:

-- normal-interval: The interval (in minutes) used under normal conditions.
+- `normal-interval`: Time (in minutes) between checks under normal conditions.
-- interval-after-errors: The interval (in minutes) used when an error occurs, allowing the app to retry more frequently until recovery.
+- `interval-after-errors`: Time (in minutes) between checks when an error occurs, this is recommended to be lower than `normal-interval` to allow the app to retry more frequently until recovery.

 **Example:**